 Maybe this is intersecting with our own assumptions as to the primitiveness of the people who carved the figure.
 The primitive is also a socially constructed idea and we often think that primitive people have closer ties to their baser instincts.
 From that perspective, maybe being sexually attracted to excessive sexuality makes sense.

 So maybe the combination of our social construction of fat and our social construction of the primitive explains why the contradiction–the figurine is obviously sexy, but women who have that body today are considered the antithesis of sexy–is going unmarked.
 I’m not sure.
-I’d like to hear your thoughts.Lisa Wade is a professor of sociology at Occidental College.
+I’d like to hear your thoughts.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.